 These elements are wood, fire, earth, metal and water.
 Each element has many associations.
 For example, Fire is connected with Summer, the planet Jupiter and the Zodiac Signs of the Snake and Horse.
 Each element also has a colour association, which we’ll look at now.

 Try and guess what each colour the 5 elements are associated with, you might be surprised by what they are!

 In ancient China red or Hóng 红, gained its meaning from fire.

 Fire is not seen as a symbol of destruction.
 Quite the opposite, it has multiple meanings of extended life and prosperity.
 It can also symbolise a rise in popularity: a book, film, restaurant or just a busy market with lots of activity.
-In Chinese popularity is called huǒ le 火了, which translates as ‘caught fire’.
+In Chinese, the word ‘popularity’ is called huǒ le 火了, which translates as ‘caught fire’.

 More colours with meaning

 Qīng 青 is a colour recognisably used in Chinese art, ceramics and architecture.
 It is a sometimes green, sometimes turquoise colour.
-In Imperial China it was a symbol of intellectuals and scholars,also used for the robes of servants.
-It also served as a visual aid within the Peking opera to signify a woman of good standing and morals fortune had worsened, whether a distressed lover or an Empress.
+In Imperial China, it was a symbol of intellectuals and scholars also used for the robes of servants.

 Pink in China is just another shade of red.
 It doesn’t have the same connection to being ‘girly’ that is sometimes associated with it in the West.

 Chinese culture is wonderfully different from our own in so many ways and really fun to learn about.
 When we teach Chinese we incorporate a lot of culture into our lessons to help contextualise the learning.
 If you want to find out more about Dragons Teaching then check out our provision for primary and secondary schools and also our online teaching service DragonsConnect.